fbpx

 Always the bridesmaid, never the bride.
 This is true of both the city of Osaka and its favorite team, the Hanshin Tigers.
 Naturally, the bride represents Tokyo and the Giants.
 In fact, no fewer than 16 times in Central League history, the standings have ended with the Giants in first and the Tigers in second.
 Nevertheless, the Tigers and their fans hold a strong, angst-filled, scrappy, never-say-die attitude towards their superior rivals.

-Formed in late 1935, the Tigers are the second oldest team in Japanese Professional Baseball history, and have the second largest following as well.
+Formed in late 1935, the Tigers are the second oldest team in Japanese Professional Baseball history, and have the second-largest following as well.
 They are owned by Hanshin Electric Railway, though they were bought out by Hankyu Holdings in 2006.
 With a brand name as popular as Hanshin’s, the team name remained as-is despite the buy-out.

-In the decades since their Dark Ages (1986-2002) ended, the team experienced something of a revival with two CL pennants and a recharged fan base.
-But Koshien Stadium is not only bursting with yellow and black, it also reverberates with more jeering for the home team than any other park in Japan does.
+Koshien Stadium is not only bursting with yellow and black, it also reverberates with more jeering for the home team than any other park in Japan does.
 Known as tsukkomi or yaji, picking apart one’s partner’s flaws is the essence of Japanese standup comedy, which also thrives in Osaka more than anywhere else in Japan.
-At least Osaka has the leg up on Tokyo in something!
+At least Osaka has a leg up on Tokyo in something!

-Team Slogan 2023: A.R.E.
-(Aim, Respect, Empower)
+Team Slogan 2024: A.R.E.
+(Aim, Respect, Empower) Goes On

 Current ManagerAkinobu Okada (since 2023, also 2004-08)